Margaret Laurino is endorsed by the Sun-Times Editorial Board. Read the endorsement here.

 Yes or No:

-I supported the traffic light camera program in order to improve traffic safety for pedestrians and motorists throughout Chicago and especially around our schools and parks.
+Please explain: I supported the traffic light camera program in order to improve traffic safety for pedestrians and motorists throughout Chicago and especially around our schools and parks.
 Recently released camera footage from CDOT of accidents at red light intersections illustrate the danger posted by motorists who run red lights.
 Data from CDOT shows an 11% decrease in accidents at intersections with red light cameras.
 I believe the program has been successful in slowly changing dangerous habits behind the wheel and making drivers more aware of their surroundings while driving.
 This has certainly held true for me as I have become more aware behind the wheel after the program was implemented.

 I won’t deny that there have been issues with the cameras.
 Going forward, I would support careful and regular review of the camera contracts and locations in order to ensure that there is fair enforcement of the law and regular maintenance of the equipment.